The cart is empty

 Learn anywhere, anytime:

 This course consists of 16 x recorded modules (total running time approx 22hrs) that can be watched anywhere, anytime so that you can pace your learning to suit your availability.
-Delegates will receive 1 yrs access to the webinars, along with a log in for our online portal to access course materials.
+Delegates will receive 1 years access to the webinars, along with access to an e-book and assessment materials.

 Who it is for: